AustinMaddison/austinmaddison.github.io/content/notes/flying-lantern/index.md

 ---
 title: Lanterns
 date: 01 Jan 2022
-description: One of the early assignments for my game-dev course required us to create very simple emmisive lanterns.
+description: One of the early assignments for my game-dev course required us to create very simple emmisive lanterns in Unity.
 I took some liberties and brought the assignment to the max.
 thumbnail: thumbnail.webm
 cover: thumbnail.png
 tags: